-A portion of the proceeds of the 2021 Series F-1 Bonds, the proceeds of the 2021 Series F-2 Bonds and a portion of the proceeds of the 2021 Series F-3 Bonds are expected to be used by the Corporation to finance all or a portion of nine (9) senior mortgage loans (the "2021 Series F Senior Mortgage Loans") and six (6) subordinate mortgage loans (the "2021 Series F Subordinate Mortgage Loans").
-The remaining portion of the proceeds of the 2021 Series F-1 Bonds and the remaining portion of the proceeds of the 2021 Series F-3 Bonds are expected to be used by the Corporation to finance, and/or reimburse the Corporation for its own previous financing of, four (4) subordinate mortgage loans (the "2021 Series F Securitization Mortgage Loans" and, together with the 2021 Series F Senior Mortgage Loans and the 2021 Series F Subordinate Mortgage Loans, the "2021 Series F Mortgage Loans").
-See "PLAN OF FINANCING-General-2021 Bonds."
+A portion of the proceeds of the 2021 Series K-1 Bonds, the proceeds of the 2021 Series K-2 Bonds and the proceeds of the 2021 Series K-3 Bonds are expected to be used by the Corporation to finance all or a portion of six (6) senior mortgage loans (the "2021 Series K Senior Mortgage Loans") and two (2) subordinate mortgage loans (the "2021 Series K Subordinate Mortgage Loans").
+The remaining portion of the proceeds of the 2021 Series K-1 Bonds is expected to be used by the Corporation to finance, and/or reimburse the Corporation for its own previous financing of, seven (7) subordinate mortgage loans (the "2021 Series K Securitization Mortgage Loans" and, together with the 2021 Series K Senior Mortgage Loans and the 2021 Series K Subordinate Mortgage Loans, the "2021 Series K Mortgage Loans").
+See "PLAN OF FINANCING-General-2021 Series K Bonds."